Oval Office Swedish ivy: Gallery

 Gerald Ford and Prime Minister Liam Cosgrave of Ireland in front of the Swedish ivy in 1976.
 The plant was noted as bushier during the Ford years.

 Jimmy Carter, Walter Mondale, and Stansfield Turner in front of the ivy in 1977.

-Ronald Reagan met with MI 6 asset Oleg Gordievsky in front of the ivy in 1987.
+Ronald Reagan met with former KGB colonel and British spy Oleg Gordievsky in front of the ivy in 1987.

 President George H. W. Bush and Vice President Dan Quayle hold a meeting beneath the ivy in 1991.

 Bill Clinton and Al Gore in front of the ivy with CIA Director John Deutch and National Security Advisor Tony Lake in 1996.

 George W. Bush and Jose Manuel Durao Barroso in front of the ivy in 2003.

 Joe Biden and Barack Obama hold a meeting beneath the ivy in 2011.

 During Donald Trump's first term, the ivy was still used as decoration, as seen in this 2017 meeting between Trump and Petro Poroshenko.

 President Joe Biden meets with President-elect Donald Trump in front of the ivy in November 2024.